 Whilst not an application itself, channel growing is an important function that may be needed to realise specific workflows.
 In essence, this converts a media file to a media file with a greater number of audio channels.
 For example, you could start with a two channel MXF file, and end up with an eight channel MXF file.
 These additional channels may be required, for example if you want to upmix a stereo file, and keep the new 5.1 within the same MXF file.
 Find out more

-Additional modules and functions are in development, and will become available during 2016.
+Additional modules and functions are planned or in development.